Two Classic Albums -“Layla” and “All Things Must Pass” at 50

 To put things in the context of that year for Clapton and Harrison, it was a tumultuous time for each.
 The story is well-known that Clapton was not only trying to shed the superstar status he had earned with the highly-praised but now defunct group Cream, but he was also going through the anguish of being in love with Harrison’s wife, Pattie Boyd.
 His failed attempts to win her away from George — his best friend — was a major (but not only) factor in Clapton’s downward spiral into heavy drug use.

-As for George Harrison, April of 1970 saw the official break-up of history’s greatest rock group, the Beatles, which, while it caused much grief for the rest of the world, allowed him to more fully pursue his songwriting and recording without dealing with the approval and cooperation — or lack thereof — by the other Beatles.
-He had been writing a great number of songs in the previous few years, dating back to White Album days, but couldn’t get most of them onto Beatles albums.
-By…
+As for George Harrison, April of 1970 saw the official break-up of history’s greatest rock group, the Beatles.
+While the dissolution of the group caused much grief for the rest of the world, it allowed him to more fully pursue his songwriting and recording without dealing with the approval and cooperation — or lack…